ABIF-McGill/Intro_to_Fiji_Macros/README.md

 Thus, when doing manual analysis, it is very helpful to write a macro that helps with the "mundane" aspect of analysis - usually the clicks involved in opening and closing files.

 For this, we'll write a script that:
-* Asks you to select a folder of images to analyse
+* Asks you to select a folder of images to process/analyse
 * Opens the first image in the folder
 * Waits for you to perform a measurement of some kind (for example, trace the outline of a cell)
 * Stores the information, closes the image, and loads the next image.